Minimal disc diagrams of 5/9-simplicial complexes

-We define the \emph{metric} on the $0$-skeleton of $X$ as the number of edges in the shortest $1-$skeleton path joining two given vertices and we denote it by $d$.
-We call a vertex $v$ a \emph{neighbor} of another vertex $w$ if $d(v,w) = 1$.
+We define the \emph{metric} on the $0$-skeleton of $X$ as the number of edges in the shortest $1$-skeleton path joining two given vertices and we denote it by $d$.
+We call two vertices $v,w$ of $X$ \emph{neighbors} if $d(v,w) = 1$.
 A \emph{ball (sphere)} $B_{i}(v,X)$ ($S_{i}(v,X)$) of radius $i$ around some vertex $v$ is a full subcomplex of $X$ spanned by vertices at distance at most $i$ (at distance $i$) from $v$.

 \begin{definition} A simplicial complex is $m$-\emph{located} if it is flag and every full homotopically trivial loop of length at most $m$ is contained in a $1$-ball. \end{definition}